Ninet Tayeb: Barefoot and Acting

-Fame was immediate for 20 year old Ninet, and she started to collaborate and perform with Israel's most popular artists.
-She became a known figure in Israel and was the subject of dozens of articles and stories.

-Ninet released her debut album, "Barefoot" (Yechefa, Hebrew: יחפה) on September 7, 2006.
-It was certified Platinum in less than 24 hours, having charted five #1 singles on the national radio.
-Barefoot was released by Helicon and was produced and mainly composed and written by the Israeli Rock musician Aviv Geffen.
+Tayeb released her debut album, Barefoot (Yechefa, Hebrew: יחפה) on September 7, 2006.
+It was certified Platinum in less than 24 hours, having charted five no. 1 singles on the national radio.
+Barefoot was released by Helicon and was produced and primarily composed and written by Israeli rock musician Aviv Geffen.

-Ninet's acting career took rise as well, as she starred in a successful TV series based on her own life story.
-The show, Hashir Shelanu ("Our Song"), was intended to capitalize on Ninet's unprecedented popularity and lasted for four entire seasons.
+Tayeb's acting career took rise when starred in Hashir Shelanu ("Our Song"), a TV series based on her life story.
+The show was created to capitalize on Tayeb's unprecedented popularity and lasted for four seasons.

 Musical transformation

 Communicative

-On November 17, 2009, Ninet released her second album, "Communicative", (Comunicativi, Hebrew: קומוניקטיבי).
-She wrote all the lyrics in the album, composed most of it, and produced the album with Rockfour.
+On November 17, 2009, Ninet released her second album, Communicative, (Comunicativi, Hebrew: קומוניקטיבי).
+She wrote all of the lyrics, composed the majority of it, and produced the album with Rockfour.

-Communicative, above all of Ninet's albums, was a musical shift.
-Its release was a turning point regarding Ninet's public image and musical tendencies, as she had thrown objects at her during its launch performance.
-Ninet describes this incident as a professional watershed.
-The artist who used to fill out major venues, found herself performing in front of significantly smaller audiences, sometimes fewer than 20 people.
+Communicative was a musical shift and was released a turning point regarding Tayeb's public image.
+Audience members threw objects at Tayeb during the album's launch performance.
+Tayeb described this incident as a "professional watershed."
+Tayeb, who used to fill out major venues, found herself performing in front of significantly smaller audiences with sometimes fewer than 20 guests.

-Her exploration of musical influences began to bear fruit as Communicative was praised by critics and fans, and was considered to be one of the most talked about albums of recent years.
-A new type of audience began to attend her performances, which gradually started to grow and became more frequent.
+Her exploration of musical influences began to bear fruit as Communicative was praised by critics and fans, and was considered to be one of the most discussed albums in recent years.
+A new audience began to attend her performances, and attendance gradually grew and became more frequent.